 “CST 101” – An Introduction to CATHOLIC SOCIAL TEACHING

-Join us on 8 Monday evenings at 7:00 PM until 8:30 PM beginning on Monday, January 23, 2023 in the Multipurpose Room at St. Andrew.
+Join us on 8 Monday evenings at 7:00 PM until 8:30 PM beginning on Monday, January 23, 2023 in the Family Center at St. Andrew.
 The series will meet 8 Mondays, January 23 through March 13.

 Please fill out the form below to signup.
 You will receieve a confirmation email after registration.

 The “CST 101” Introduction to Catholic Social Teaching will be facilitated by Cullen Larson, retired director from Catholic Relief Services (CRS), the official international humanitarian agency of the US Catholic community.
 Cullen and his wife Lola Larson joined St. Andrew parish earlier in 2021.
 Cullen’s CRS work frequently focused on how Catholic social teaching principles inform the work of CRS.
 He has often presented on CST in parish, diocesan, university, and other Catholic settings.
 He earned an undergraduate degree in theology and philosophy (Loyola University, New Orleans), and a master of pastoral studies degree (Spring Hill College, Mobile), and holds a master of public administration (University of Georgia), and a law degree (Emory University).
 His favorite quote from the Catholic Catechism is: “The Eucharist commits us to the poor.”
 (CCC #1397)